anoma/namada/README.md

 ### Dependencies

-The ledger currently requires [CometBFT v0.37.2](https://github.com/cometbft/cometbft/releases/tag/v0.37.2) is installed and available on path.
+The ledger currently requires [CometBFT v0.37.2](https://github.com/cometbft/cometbft/releases/tag/v0.37.2) to be installed and available on the path.
 This can be achieved through following [these instructions](https://github.com/cometbft/cometbft/blob/main/docs/guides/install.md)